This article may contain compensated links. Please read disclaimer for more info.

-Les Machines de Nantes is a cultural and artistic project developed by the theater company La Machine, which tries to promote Nantes’ tourism and the city as a place of creativity and fantasy.
+Developed by the theater company La Machine, Les Machines de l’Ile is a cultural and artistic project which tries to promote tourism in the region of Pays de la Loire and Nantes as a place of creativity and fantasy.

-These giant, uncommon machines are designed and developed by a group of artists and machinists in the former naval workshops of Ile de Nantes.
+These giant, uncommon machines are designed and constructed by a group of artists and machinists in the former naval workshops of the Isle of Nantes.
 This place is known today as La Galerie des Machines and you cannot miss it when you visit Nantes!

-There are many cool machines spread on Ile de Nantes.
-This article, however, will focus on the company’s three biggest projects: the Nantes Elephant, the Giant Carousel, and the Heron Tree.
+There are many remarkable machines spread on the Isle of Nantes.
+This article, however, will focus on the company’s most outstanding projects: the Nantes Elephant, the Giant Carousel, and the Heron Tree.

-Nantes’ giant mechanical elephant was the first big project born in the Galerie des Machines.
-Le Grand Éléphant is a huge living machine made of steel and wood who likes to wander around the Ile de Nantes.
-The elephant can carry up to 50 passengers on his back on a funny, original 30-minute ride.
-Be careful because this is a cheeky elephant who likes to spray people with his trunk!
+Nantes’ Elephant was the first big project born in the Galerie des Machines.
+Le Grand Éléphant is a colossal living machine made of steel and wood that likes to wander around the Isle of Nantes.
+The giant elephant can carry up to 50 passengers on his back on a funny, original 30-minute ride.
+Be careful because this cheeky elephant likes to spray people with his trunk!

 This carousel is great for kids and adults.
 People sitting on the creatures can move most of their parts as if they were puppeteers.
 Le Carrousel de Nantes was voted in 2014 as the most original attraction in the world (Thea awards).